Dubai International Advisory Consultants

 Common Mistakes to Avoid When Applying for a General Trading License

 • Applying for a specialist license instead of general trading: Some investors apply for a single-category commercial license when a general trading license would cover all their intended product lines at a lower annual total cost.
-Upgrading later requires a separate application and additional fees.

 • Underestimating banking timeline: UAE corporate bank account approval for general trading companies typically takes 3 to 6 weeks after license issuance.
-Plan your operational launch timeline with this in mind and begin the banking process immediately after license receipt.

 Why Choose Professional Business Setup Consultants in Dubai